 Ina Dillard Russell Library offers short-term Library Research Grants every year to scholars and students whose work would benefit from access to materials in Ina Dillard Russell Library’s Special Collections.
 Strengths of the collections include Milledgeville/Baldwin County history and culture, (local/regional) women’s history, Georgia College history, the papers of notable figures such as Flannery O’Connor, Alice Walker, Former Georgia Senator Floyd L. Griffin, Jr, former U. S. Secretary of Labor W. J. Usery, U. S. Representative Carl Vinson and U. S. Senator Paul Coverdell.
 For more information about Special Collections, visit the main Special Collections page.

 Grants are awarded to students and scholars pursuing significant research that requires on-site use of materials housed in Russell Library’s Special Collections.
 These grants, which have a value of up to $1500, are intended to provide support for travel and living expenses during the tenure of the grant.
-Library Research Grants awarded in March will require that research be conducted between within the following year.
+Library Research Grants awarded in March will require that research be conducted within the following year.

 Expenses will be reimbursed once the grant recipient competes research visit(s) and submits original receipts.